mirTime/mirtime/README.md

 # mirTime

-A new pipeline, mirTime, that predicts microRNA targets by integrating sequence features and time-series expression profiles in a specific experimental condition.
+A new pipeline, mirTime, that predicts microRNA targets by integrating sequence features and time-series expression profiles in a specific experimental condition using Gaussian process model and spherical vector clustering.

 ## Installation